jundalisay/spblist/content/en/research/paracelsus/nature/book-04/chapter-01.md

 What is the difference betwixt the Spirit and the Body.

 For what is the body without a spirit?
 Nothing at all.
-Wherefore the spirit contains in it secretly the vertue, and power of the thing, and not the body.
+Wherefore the spirit contains in it secretly the virtue, and power of the thing, and not the body.
 For in the body there is death, and the body is the subject of death, neither is any else to be sought for in the body, but death.

 The Spirit never dyes.

 For that may severall wayes bee destroyed, and corrupted, but the spirit cannot.
-For the living spirit remains for ever, and also is the subject of life: and preserves the body alive; but in the ruine of the body it is separated from it, and leaves behind it a dead body, and returnes to its place, from whence it came, viz. into the Chaos, and the Aire of the upper and lower Firmament.
+For the living spirit remains for ever, and also is the subject of life: and preserves the body alive; but in the ruine of the body it is separated from it, and leaves behind it a dead body, and returnes to its place, from whence it came, viz. into the Chaos, and the air of the upper and lower Firmament.
 Hence it appears that there are divers spirits, as well as divers bodies.

 The division of the Spirit according to the variety of bodies.